ICOS-Carbon-Portal/drupal/README.md

 ```

 Once the container is running, you must run the `composer update` command inside the Drupal container.
 Additionally, you must run `chown -R www-data:www-data /var/www/html/sites/default/files` inside the Drupal container in order to enable file uploading.

+Note that by using a production backup, **all of the production configuration settings are present**, including SMTP settings for sending emails (e.g., scheduled emails from webforms).
+Ensure you disable this setting if you are creating a development environment (Admin -> Configuration -> System -> SMTP Authentication Support).